 This leaves physicians and patients with limited information about which diabetes drugs are safer, and for which patients.
 The lawsuits against Avandia have continued and the safety questions still concern many physicians and patients.

-The FDA recently came out with its “Watch List” – a list of ten drugs that have adverse effects.
+In 2017, the FDA came out with its “Watch List” – a list of ten drugs that have adverse effects.
 Among the ten is the popular diabetes medication, Diabeta.
 If you are currently taking this medication please be aware there have been reports of skin reactions as side effects.
 In response, the FDA expanded its section on Adverse Reactions on the label to include: bullous reactions, erythema multiforme, and exfoliative dermatitis.

 Do Patients Taking Diabetes Medication Have More ER Visits?